sungjin70/vue-scoped-store/README.md

 ```

 Once a variable is decorated with @GlobalStore, all variables named the same name in the component are synchronized to have the same value.
-If one of the variables with @GlobalStore changes, the change be propagated to the other variables that have the same name.
+If one of the variables with @GlobalStore changes, the change be populated to the other variables that have the same name.
 These values are preserved within the variable even if you navigate to another page.

-> Although this is technically inaccurate, with @GlobalStore all variables which have the same name can be
+> Although this is technically inaccurate, with @GlobalStore, all variables which have the same name can be
-> thought as very one variable in the sense that all these variables have the same values at any moment like a global variable does.
+> thought of as only one variable.
+All of these variables have the same values at any moment like a global variable does.

 Please watch this video to see how easy it is to synchronize variable values using @GlobalStore.